To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 Click 'OK' then 'Allow' to enable notifications

-First-look images of The London Resort, set to open in 5 years, have now revealed the layout, which looks mind-blowing.
+Snaps of The London Resort, which is now set to open in 2025, have revealed the layout, which looks mind-blowing.

 That's no surprise given that the brains behind the project, dubbed 'the UK Disneyworld' are none other than BBC, ITV Studios and Paramount Pictures.

 What do we know about the mega theme park?

 Well, the site will be made up of six islands, spread across a 535 acre site built on the Swanscombe Peninsula near Dartford, Kent.